Feature

 Harry Talbot

-Mathieu van der Poel has been just as relentless.
-He added a Tour of Flanders in 2024, won Milan-San Remo in 2023 and 2025, conquered Paris Roubaix three years running, and took the rainbow jersey in 2023.
+Despite an off day at La Primavera, Mathieu van der Poel has been just as relentless in recent years.
+He added a Tour of Flanders in 2024, won Milan-San Remo in 2023 and 2025, conquered Paris-Roubaix three years running, and took the rainbow jersey in 2023.

 These victories are written not just in results but in the way the races themselves unfold.
 Their teams, UAE Team Emirates-XRG and Alpecin–Deceuninck, ride with suffocating control, closing down every move until their leaders are ready to strike.
 For rivals, the space to improvise has all but vanished.
 Early attacks are neutralised, alliances crumble, and by the finale the script narrows to the same two names.